Kkrrish/CS1.6_IP/README.md

 ##Algorithm Integration:
 The Decision Making Algorithm for the Carrom Playing Bot in our project was developed independently from Image Processing.
-The final merged file has been added here. w
+The final merged file has been added here.
 It is capable of:
--Image Processing(Coin Detection and Identification) -Serial Communication with Arduino for shot initiation and motor control -Shot decision using AI
+1.Image Processing(Coin Detection and Identification).
+2.Serial Communication with Arduino for shot initiation and motor control.
+3.Shot decision using AI.

 ### Thank you.